 - This butter contains moisture sealing properties which makes your hair longer, softer and shinier for long hours.
 However, most oils, except just a few (coconut oil and jojoba oil) contain higher portions of polyunsaturated fats which make them better moisturizers than butters.

 - Murumuru butter has the ability to penetrate deep into the hair cuticle to fortify your hair from the inside.
-This is because they have high concentrations of saturated fats and monounsaturated fats which nourish your skin, making it healthy and shiny.
+This is because they have high concentrations of saturated fats and monounsaturated fats.

 Useful parts of the Murumuru Tree